The project is part of help alliance since 2015.

 The iThemba Primary School will be built step by step over the next few years, with the aim of being able to educate 750 children in the future.

-First building part was completed at the end of 2017 and the classrooms for 100 children where opened in January 2018.
+First building part was completed at the end of 2017 and the classrooms for 100 children were opened in January 2018.
+Now it is time to bring the project to an end.
+The second phase of the construction will begin in october 2019.